jacopoMauro/website/content/project/Cybermesterskaber_2021/index.md

 #slides: example
 ---

-International Network Program Project involving NTNU (Norway) and Equinor (Norway) to set up a collaborative working environment for the exploitation of choreographies, microservice, and software engineering methods within the field of infrastructure monitoring in the Arctic.
+Project funded by the Industriens Fond involving other 3 Danish universities (Technical University of Denmark, IT University of Copenhagen, Aalborg University), the Center for Cybersecurity, the Danish Ministry of Defense, and the Happy 42 company to promote the education of cybersecurity to the young and organize the Danish Cybersecurity Challenge.